hashkrio/SattvaHR-HRM/README.md

 SattvaHR is a workforce management solution designed to revolutionize how businesses manage their human resources.
 As detailed in this LinkedIn article [Revolutionizing Workforce Management: Discover the Power of SattvaHR, SattvaHR aims to streamline HR processes, improve employee engagement, and optimize overall workforce productivity.
 This project aims to provide a comprehensive and efficient platform for managing all aspects of human capital.

-# SattvaHR-HRM
+# SattvaHR-HRM #
-SattvaHR, Best HR Software at Low and afordable cost.
+SattvaHR, Best HR Software at afordable cost.

 ★ Installation